A lazy, grey cat relaxes at home with its paw dangling over a ledge.

 Health Risks for Indoor Cats

-To start, lack of exercise and boredom can lead to physical and emotional stress for your cat or kitten.
-A stressed cat can be unhealthy and they are often subject to stress more easily than other animals.
-Cats can show signs of illness when they’re stressed.
-Stress in a cat is a matter that shouldn’t be taken lightly.
-Even when it comes to something simple like a common inflammatory disease, they will usually become healthier once their stress levels are reduced.
 It’s important to recreate a similar environment within your home that a kitty would typically encounter when in the wild.
 This will allow them to feel at ease, stress-free, and happy.
 This includes offering high places to hide, climbing towers, window perches, and scratching posts.

-Obesity and diabetes are also common reasons that indoor cats begin to see a decline in their health.
-Lack of exercise can result in weight gain very easily, and once weight is gained, it becomes very hard to shed, especially as your pet ages.
-Making sure that your kitty stays active and has plenty of toys to run around and play with is important.
+Making sure that your kitty stays active and has plenty of toys to play with is important.
 Limiting the amount of time that they’re inactive is crucial to their health.
-Unlike outdoor cats, indoor cats have much less room to run around and play and hunt, thus expending less energy.
+Unlike outdoor cats, indoor cats have much less room to run around, play, and hunt, thus expending less energy.

 Another big health risk in indoor cats is Feline Lower Urinary Tract Disease (FLUTD).
-Feline lower urinary tract disease is the result of a variety of conditions that affects both the bladder and urethra in cats.
+Feline lower urinary tract disease is the result of many conditions that affect the bladder and urethra in cats.
 Symptoms of this disease include difficulty and pain when urinating, an increase in the number of times they urinate, as well as a presence of blood in their urine.
 They also tend to excessively lick themselves and can be found urinating outside their litter box on cooler, smoother surfaces.
-While the disease can occur at any age, it mostly occurs in middle-aged, overweight cats that get limited exercise, have zero to little outdoor access, and eat a dry diet.
-A urinary tract blockage caused by a urethral obstruction is a life-threatening condition and affected pets must receive immediate treatment.

 Separation anxiety is another factor that can affect indoor cats.
 As we all know, felines are usually the pet of choice for busier people, but they can become very attached to their owners and will suffer separation anxiety when they’re left alone.
-These cats are typically described as being needy when you are around, and then when you’re not, they can cause complete chaos around the house until you return.
+These cats are typically described as needy when you are around, and then when you’re not, they can cause complete chaos around the house until you return.

 Along with the health risks stated above, cats are also subject to indoor hazards.
 Always make sure to keep your home clear of potential hazards if you have a cat that spends a lot of time home alone.
 Houseplants, such as lilies, are toxic, so it’s important to be aware of what you can and cannot have around the house if you plan to leave your furry friend to their own devices.
-A good practice is to avoid using dangerous products or pesticides in your cat’s common areas.
-Doing some research on hazardous products can go a long way.
-It is also important to never use or give any medication to a feline that is meant for a human or canine.
-Some medications are extremely toxic to cats, even in small doses.
-Toxin ingestion can occur at any age but can be more common in young, curious kittens.

 Diagnosis and treatment of the various feline health conditions noted above can range in costs from hundreds to thousands of dollars, depending on the condition and response to treatment.
 These kinds of medical bills can really start to add up.